rbpolim/gobarber/readme.md

 ### :computer: Project

 <p>GoBarber is a web and mobile platform for scheduling barber services.
 A developed application divided into three repositories: REST API, web client and mobile client.
-The Rest API provides JSON content with requirements and rules, consumed by the ReactJS frontend and a Hybrid Mobile application with React Native.</p>
+</br>The Rest API provides JSON content with requirements and rules, consumed by the ReactJS frontend and a Hybrid Mobile application with React Native.</p>

 ### :rocket: Technologies